Report a problem

 In Brief

-Authorities in Chungju (North Chungcheong Province, South Korea) have asked owners of RVs, campers, and other large vehicles to remove them from the Chungju Stadium parking lot by June 9, 2026, to prepare for the '2026 Chungju Dive Festival with MyK FESTA'.
+Authorities in Chungju (North Chungcheong Province, South Korea) have asked owners of RVs, campers, and other large vehicles to vacate the Chungju Stadium parking lot by June 9, 2026, to prepare for the '2026 Chungju Dive Festival with MyK FESTA' (June 11–14).

-Since RVs are classified as private freight vehicles, administrative measures (fines) are limited, so authorities are relying on voluntary cooperation from citizens.
+Since RVs are classified as private trucks, administrative enforcement measures (such as fines) are limited.
+Therefore, authorities are relying on voluntary cooperation from citizens.

 Story sources